Freedom From Addiction – ACT Intervention

 Family and workplace interventions have evolved and developed over the years with many books and models proving themselves time and time again.
 Our ACT intervention model meets you where you are at, matching your families needs, bringing in the right components and approach whatever the situation.

-The principles of effective intervention are the same, however the details of each vary depending on the client and the addiction patterns.
+The principles of the effective intervention are the same, however, the details of each vary depending on the client and the addiction patterns.
 View the condition as treatable, remove the enabling, operate as a supportive group, keep dignity and love at the heart of the process whilst learning new communication tools and methods.